 A lifelong resident of Cambria County, Wayne Langerholc, Jr. was elected to the Pennsylvania Senate in November 2016.

 Wayne dedicated his career to protecting families and seeking justice for innocent victims of crime as a Cambria County Assistant District Attorney.
 He also worked to protect local taxpayers while serving as a Richland Township supervisor.
-Born and raised in Richland Township in the heart of the 35th Senatorial District, Wayne understands the opportunities and challenges faced by the region and the Commonwealth, and has consistently fought for jobs, government reform and public safety.
+As alifelong resident of Richland Township, in the heart of the 35th Senatorial District, Wayne understands the opportunities and challenges faced by the region and the Commonwealth, and has fought for jobs, government reform, and public safety.

-The 35th District includes all of Cambria and Bedford Counties, and part of Clearfield County.
+The 35th District includes all of Cambria County, Bedford County, and parts of Clearfield County.